Four-manifolds, geometries and knots

 \chapter{Geometries and decompositions}

 Every closed connected surface is geometric, i.e., is a quotient of one of the three model 2-dimensional geometries $\mathbb{E}^2$, $\mathbb{H}^2$ or $\mathbb{S}^2$ by a free and properly discontinuous action of a discrete group of isometries.
-Much current research on 3-manifolds is guided by Thurston's Geometrization Conjecture, that every closed irreducible 3-manifold admits a finite decomposition into geometric pieces.
+Every closed irreducible 3-manifold admits a finite decomposition into geometric pieces.
+(That this should be so was the Geometrization Conjecture of Thurston, which was proven in 2003 by Perelman, through an analysis of the Ricci flow, introduced by Hamilton.)
 In \S1 we shall recall Thurston's definition of geometry, and shall describe briefly the 19 4-dimensional geometries.
-Our concern in the middle third of this book is not to show how this list arises (as this is properly a question of differential geometry; see [Is55], [Fi], [Pa96] and [Wl85,86]), but rather to describe the geometries sufficiently well that we may subsequently characterize geometric manifolds up to homotopy equivalence or homeomorphism.
-In \S2 we relate the notions of ``geometry of solvable Lie type" and ``infrasolvmanifold".
-The limitations of geometry in higher dimensions are illustrated in \S3, where it is shown that a closed 4-manifold which admits a finite decomposition into geometric pieces is (essentially) either geometric or aspherical.
-The geometric viewpoint is nevertheless of considerable interest in connection with complex surfaces [Ue90,91, Wl85,86].
+Our concern in the middle third of this book is not to show how this list arises (as this is properly a question of differential geometry; see \cite{[Is55],[Fi],[Pa96]} and \cite{[Wl85],[Wl86]}), but rather to describe the geometries sufficiently well that we may subsequently characterize geometric manifolds up to homotopy equivalence or homeomorphism.
+In \S2 and \S3 we relate the notions of ``geometry of solvable Lie type" and ``infrasolvmanifold".
+The limitations of geometry in higher dimensions are illustrated in \S4, where it is shown that a closed 4-manifold which admits a finite decomposition into geometric pieces is (essentially) either geometric or aspherical.
+The geometric viewpoint is nevertheless of considerable interest in connection with complex surfaces \cite{[Ue90],[Ue91],[Wl85],[Wl86]}.
 With the exception of the geometries $\mathbb{S}^2\times\mathbb{H}^2$, $\mathbb{H}^2\times\mathbb{H}^2$, $\mathbb{H}^2\times\mathbb{E}^2$ and $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$ no closed geometric manifold has a proper geometric decomposition.
 A number of the geometries support natural Seifert fibrations or compatible complex structures.
 In \S4 we characterize the groups of aspherical 4-manifolds which are orbifold bundles over flat or hyperbolic 2-orbifolds.
 We outline what we need about Seifert fibrations and complex surfaces in \S5 and \S6.